THUNLP-MT/CoSpace/README.md

 ### Installation

 All the images for **CoSpace** can be downloaded from [Hugging Face](https://huggingface.co/datasets/StephenZhu/CoSpace/).
-After successfully downloading the images, please keep the directory as follows:
+After successfully downloading the images, please rename `panorama_images` into `images` and keep the directory as follows:

 ```bash
 src/